Akshay-Galgali/MODBUSATTACK/README.md

 # MODBUSATTACK

+# MODBUSATTACK
+Simulated and Demostrated MODBUS Attack &amp; Packet Injection Attack in Industrial Control System in an Master-Slave environment using Modsak Simulator and Virtual Machines.

 Simulated and Demostrated MODBUS Attack &amp; Packet Injection Attack in Industrial Control System in an Master-Slave environment using Modsak Simulator and Virtual Machines.